Semble Review

 Key Questions

-It is an add-on layer, not the agent itself.
-You use it to improve how coding agents search a repo, not to replace Claude Code, Codex, or Cursor.
+No. It is a retrieval layer for coding agents.
+You use it to improve repo search, not to replace Codex, Claude Code, or Cursor.